sebastianchristopher/Java8OCANotes/README.md

 * the class that `parse()` uses must match the type being created
 * if the type contains time fields, the string must be able to handle them e.g. "h:mm" or "M D yy HH:mm"
 * if the type contains date fields, the string must have them e.g. "MMMM d yyyy"
+* if used without a formatter, must match the pattern `yyyy-MM-dd` for LocalDate and `HH-mm-ss` for LocalTime exactly
 ## Chapter 4 - Methods and Encapsulation
 **In this chapter:**